Morpho-lang/morpho/README.md

 2. Install morpho's dependencies using your distribution's package manager (or manually if you prefer).
 For example, on Ubuntu you would type

-    apt-get glfw
+    apt install libglfw3

-    apt-get suite-sparse
+    apt install libsuitesparse-dev

 3. Obtain the source by cloning this repository:

     git clone https://github.com/Morpho-lang/morpho.git

-4. Navigate to the `morpho5` folder and build the application:
+4. Navigate to the `morpho5` folder within the downloaded repository and build the application:

     cd morpho/morpho5